Constraint

 given Constraint[Int, Positive] with

-override inline def test(value: Int): Boolean = value > 0
+override inline def test(inline value: Int): Boolean = value > 0

 override inline def message: String = "Should be strictly positive"